bhazzard/bhazzard.github.com/_posts/2017-02-27-how-im-coping-with-death-as-an-atheist.md

 I was once a Christian too.
 I found comfort in the simple answers to what comes after death.
 I'm happy that so many in my family still find comfort in those answers.
 I cannot.
 I am by nature a skeptic.
 My mind was always wired to question everything until a verifiable answer presents itself.
 If YOU believe in God, you could say he made me this way.

 Since I outgrew my childhood faith, I haven't had to face death head-on.
 Now I have to.
 I spoke with my sister today, and she shared a sentiment that resonated with me...
 My Grandmom's passing isn't only the death of a beloved childhood caregiver, and my extended family's matriarch.
 Her passing foreshadows the future losses that I will have to cope with.
-And so, I am pondering death, and how a atheist like me can find comfort in the loss of loved ones without God.
+And so, I am pondering death, and how an atheist like me can find comfort in the loss of loved ones without God.

 # What I believe
 Luckily, I am not without a belief system that works for me because it is based only on empirical evidence.
 It consists of a few observations I have taken mostly from my studies of Buddhist thought, and confirmed with my own contemplation and direct observation.